 Most people know that dogs shouldn’t, but can cats eat chocolate?
-As picky eaters, cats are far less likely than dogs to seek out your chocolate stash, but some will find their way into a chocolaty treat or may even be fed one by an unwitting owner.
+As picky eaters, cats are far less likely than dogs to seek out your chocolate stash, but some will find their way into a chocolaty treat or may even be fed one by an unwitting pet parent.
 The short answer is no, cats should never eat chocolate.
 But why not?
 And what happens if they do?
-For the answers, let's delve a little deeper with the help of the folks at PetMD.

 When a cat ingests chocolate or a chocolate byproduct, the first physiological response is unnatural stimulation of the heart and nervous system.
 The darker the chocolate and the more consumed, the more intense the symptoms can become:

 - Increased heart rate

 - Advanced signs (cardiac failure, weakness, and coma)

 If you think your cat has eaten chocolate, don't wait to see if symptoms develop.
 Try to determine how much they have eaten and call your veterinarian for advice.
 To understand the level of toxicity your cat might experience, the vet's office will likely want to know the following: